demianblogan/Game_2-Until_Last_Asteroid/README.md

 4. Small saucer - rotates slowly, moves toward you, tries to reach and touch you.
 When destroyed, you'll get +200 points.<br />
 5. Big saucer - rotates slowly, moves toward you, shoots you.
 When destroyed, you'll get +50 points.<br />

-Big asteroid - small speed, floats in a random direction.
-When destroyed, splits into several medium asteroids, and you get +20 points.<br />
-Medium asteroid - medium speed, floats in a random direction.
-When destroyed, splits into several small asteroids, and you get +60 points.<br />
-Small asteroid - high speed, floats in a random direction, when destroyed, you get +100 points.<br />
-Small saucer - rotates slowly, moves toward you, tries to reach and touch you.
-When destroyed, you'll get +200 points.<br />
-Big saucer - rotates slowly, moves toward you, shoots you.
-When destroyed, you'll get +50 points.<br />

 ## **How to create and build this project in Visual Studio?**<br />
 NOTE: I need to have installed Visual Studio 2022, which supports C++20 standard.
 Google how to do it.<br />